OTA

 The version number of the OTA Header used for packaging is higher than the version number of the original running version, so that the new bank can take effect normally after the OTA upgrade.

-2. Copy flash_map.h to the upper-level directory with project.
+2. Copy flash_map.h to the upper-level directory with the project.
 Link and compile the project to generate app_MP_sdk#####+version+MD5.bin file for packaging.

 ../../../../_images/Build_APP_image.png